ska-sa/katgpucbf/doc/fgpu/design.rst

 with the processed data, putting back-pressure on the receiver and causing it to run out of buffers.

-Cases 00690992 and 00699262 have been opened with Mellanox for these problems.
+Cases 00690992 and 00699262 were opened with Mellanox for these problems, and it has since been fixed in the latest firmware.

 NUMA
 ^^^^